Ivo-Balbaert/The_Way_to_Jai/book/10_What_are_pointers.md

 b := <<*a; // b also has the value 5
 ```

+Some languages (like Java) have _references_ instead of pointers.
+References are used to refer to an existing variable with another name whereas pointers are used to store the address of a variable.
+Jai has no references, only values and pointers.

 ## 10.2 Pointers to pointer
 We saw that a pointer has also an address, so nothing prevents you from having a pointer to a pointer.
 This can even be several levels of _indirection_ deep, as lines (8) and following show.
 To get to the value of a three-level pointer, you have to dereference three times: